steph-coffey/first-year-project/README.md

 # first-year-project
-All the files/packages needed for my 1st year project.
+All the files & packages needed for my 1st year project.